 Located in South Menorca, the beautiful Cala en Porter beach is a secluded, white sand paradise.
-The clear waters are shallow; ideal for children, swimming, and snorkelling.
+The clear waters are shallow; ideal for children, swimming, and snorkeling.
 During the summer, Cala en Porter has a lifeguard on duty.

 There is also a beach shop that offers food, drinks, toilet facilities, and rental services.
-You can purchase pedal boats, umbrellas, and sun beds.
+You can purchase pedal boats, umbrellas, and sunbeds.

 #6 Son Bou Beach

 Arguably one of Menorca’s best beaches, Son Bou sits on the Southern coast.
-The beach stretches three kilometres long with its golden sand beaches, making Son Bou the largest Menorca beach.
+The beach stretches three kilometers long with its golden sand beaches, making Son Bou the largest Menorca beach.
 Son Bou is another Menorca beach awarded the Blue Flag in 2016 for its high quality and safety standards.
 Son Bou is another perfect beach for families.

 There are plenty of things to do such as paddle boating or kayaking.
-For the adrenaline junkie travellers, you can give kite surfing a try.
+For the adrenaline junkie travelers, you can give kite surfing a try.
 There’s also Son Bou’s giant inflatable aqua assault course with a climbing wall, trampoline, rollers, and sliders.

 Son Bou offers several restaurants along the beach providing food and drinks through their take away service.
 Enjoy a drink or snack while sitting on the beach, and looking out at the clear Mediterranean Sea.
 For those that enjoy viewing wildlife, the rear of the beach is a protected wetlands area where there are many species of birds.